sonia-torres/CPU-simulation/readme.txt

+CPU & Memory Simulation
+CPU forks to create a child process which executes the memory.
+CPU fetches instructions from the child process using a pipe.

 File Descriptions:

 sample5.txt - A sample input file containing the user program input for the Memory.
 It should output my name "SONIA" 5 times